w3c/wai-curricula/content/content-author/images.md

 Students should be able to:

 * explain how people with disabilities rely on text alternatives for informative images to understand the image content
-* provide quality text alternatives that convey the information in the images using:
+* provide quality text alternatives that convey the information in the images using one of the following:
   * clear and descriptive text alternatives associated to the images
   * adjacent text that conveys the same information as the image
 * write textual information as regular text instead of including text content in an image file